aaronsgiles/TIFFUtilities/README.md

 # TIFFUtilities
 Set of command line utilities for processing scanned TIFF files

 This repository contains several useful command-line utilities for processing scanned TIFF images.
 They are all written for Windows and utilize thread pools to run optimally on multi-core systems.

+To build them, make sure you have gcc (aka mingw) in your PATH and run m.cmd to build.
+There is no formal makefile since these are so simple.

 ====================================================================

-usage: tiffalign [options] input.tif [input2.tif [input3.tif [...]]]
+tiffalign [options] input.tif [input2.tif [input3.tif [...]]]
-where options are:
- -l                clean the TIFF

 This one is my primary workhorse.
 It takes a list of TIF files, converts them down to 1-bit black & white, and attempts to rotate